The Jack Berch Show: Reviews

 A review in the April 20, 1937, issue of the trade publication Radio Daily commented: "Berch offers an enjoyable program of singing and chatting that is well geared to appeal to the feminine ears.
 Jack's style is friendly, and he slips in the commercial remarks in a manner that makes them easy to take."

 Another comment in the same publication four months later said, "The singing of Berch is particularly well designed to give the day a sunny sendoff."
 On the other hand, a 1943 comment in the trade publication Billboard described Berch's program as "strictly a long quarter-hour of flimsy whimsy."

 Personnel

 Musicians heard on the programs included Jerry Colonna, Raymond Scott, Johnny Williams, Nick Tagg, John Gart, Carl Kress, Sammy Prager, Mark Warnow, Charles Magnante, Tony Mottola, and George Wright.

-Ed Herlihy, Joe Bier, John Reed King and Eddie Dunn were the announcers.
+Ed Herlihy, John Reed King, Eddie Dunn, and Joe Bier were the announcers.

 Dick Charles was both writer and director for the program.
 Other directors included Herb Leder and Henry Hull, Jr. Other writers included Howard Blake.
 Robert Ross Smith was a producer.